 In Real Life

 wet navies, it does not work.
-Battleships and carriers require very different paradigms; the former are built for taking and dealing out heavy damage, which demands certain armour and armament characteristics.
+Battleships and carriers require very different paradigms; the former are built for taking and dealing out heavy damage, which demands certain armour and armament characteristics, such as compartmentalisation to minimise damage spread but also cut into holding space.
 Fighter landing strips, hangars and the stores for their fuel and munitions would detract from this role, leaving you with a Master of None

-had a complement of cruiser-class 8-inch guns.
+in the wake of losses at Midway.
 The naysayers turned out to be right: Ise

 were total failures, and the large guns on the US ships interfered with flight operations if actually used, and they were removed in 1941.
 Other experiments never got even this far.

 In space, however, this model is less silly than it might appear.
 A trio of points: First, given how planets move through space and the need for at least rudimentary slingshot orbits, trajectories are actually fairly predictable in time and space, therefore, combat is likely to be very short range, though you could send a bunch of missiles hurtling down this space "lane".
 Although fightercraft are less useful in a traditional role, they can bring weapons (e.g. missiles) closer, in under the target's point-defense range, and at this point in time we can't conceive of a spacecraft that could take a missile and keep fighting, but if we could take the missile out early, the most it could do could be irradiate the ship, and you can

 armor against that.
 You can actually make an argument for almost any weapon in space, though for kinetics you'd need a propellant that doesn't need outside air, and be willing to live with the fact that you're putting hyper-lethal debris somewhere

 , especially immediate if you're fighting in near-orbit.
 Thirdly, Deflector Shields